bsheth711/bhe-code-exercise/README.md

 This runs the risk of integer overflow for very large values, but gives great performance gains.
 As such, the program will only work for primes below ~3 billion.

+# A Note On Multithreading
+I implemented multithreading on the branch feature-bsheth-multithreading.
+The results of multithreading are variable.
+On my Windows Desktop, multithreading has a beneficial impact (~200-500ms).
+However on my M1 Macbook Air, multithreading has no impact or a slightly negative impact.
+This is likely due differences in compilation and architecture between the two systems.
+Of course when thinking about optimization and multithreading, it is important to think about your target system and test, test, test to ensure you are getting the results you expect.
+In any case, the algorithm I am using is already likely to close to memory bounded--ie. limited by the speed of memory accesses.

 # How To Run
 1. From the repository folder move to the go folder
 ```